 10.2 Adaptability to Family Life

-These cats are highly adaptable and can thrive in busy family environments.
-They generally get along well with other pets and adjust easily to changes in routine or household dynamics.
+These cats are highly adaptable and can be a good suit for busy family environments.
+They generally behave friendly with other pets and adjust easily to changes in routine or household dynamics.

-Example: If a family has a visiting relative with a dog, an American Shorthair can usually remain calm and get along with the new companion without stress.
+If a family guests came with a dog, an American Shorthair can usually remain calm and behave friendly with the new companion without stress.

 10.3 Low Maintenance and Health

-American Shorthairs have short, dense coats that require minimal grooming, making them practical for families with busy schedules.
-They are also known for their strong health and longevity, often living into their late teens.
+American Shorthairs have short, and thin coats that require minimal grooming, making them practical for families with busy schedules.
+They are also known for their strong health and long life.

 10.4 Playfulness and Interaction with Children